The Leasehold and Freehold Reform Act 2024

 Whether to act under the 2024 Act or wait for the Bill depends on the years remaining, current ground rent, and your plans for the property.
 Specialist advice on your position is worth taking before either acting or waiting.

-Yes, most of its provisions have now commenced.
+Not yet.
+The Act received Royal Assent on 24 May 2024, but most of its main reforms are still to be brought into force.
 Some elements, including the prescribed rates used in the valuation calculation, still need to be set out in regulations.
 For specific applications, take advice on which provisions apply at the date you intend to act.

 No. The £250 cap on existing leases is a proposal in the draft Commonhold and Leasehold Reform Bill published on 27 January 2026.
 It could come into force in late 2028, subject to parliamentary timings.
 The 2022 Act has, however, already banned ground rents on most new leases granted from 30 June 2022.